Thailand Travel Mistakes

 A better approach is to focus on a few key regions.
 For example:

-Not Preparing for the Heat and Humidity
+Not Preparing for the Heat:

 A few simple habits help enormously:

-- Take breaks in cafés or shopping malls
+- Take breaks in cafés or shopping malls during the 12–3pm peak heat window

-- Wear light, breathable clothing
+- Wear light, breathable clothing and apply SPF 50 sunscreen before leaving your room

-Ignoring Cultural Etiquette
+Ignoring Cultural Etiquette:

 Some important etiquette tips include:

-- Dress modestly when visiting temples
+- Dress modestly when visiting temples (covered shoulders and knees, sarongs are often loaned at the gate)

 - Remove shoes before entering temples and some homes